The Sarasota Way of Life

 Venice Beach

-Staying on the coast, Venice Beach’s 700ft fishing pier is the perfect starting point for a culinary foray through Sarasota County.
+Staying on the coast, and staying with fishing, Venice Beach’s 700ft fishing pier is the perfect starting point for a culinary foray through Sarasota County.
 It’s here that cult diner Sharky’s on the Pier is jam-packed day and night, an unpretentious menu of local staples like coconut shrimp and blackened mahi sandwich counterpointed by a new ‘upscale’ sister restaurant upstairs; Fins at Sharky’s the site of a standout meal during our time in Florida.

 Chef Marc Alton has seen it all here, taking the helm at Fins after two decades downstairs.
 He’s still passionate about his food, though.
 More so now he has a pricey Josper to play with — the powerful charcoal oven is a fixture in some of the world’s leading kitchens, and Alton is keen to show it off.